meezio/apicore/docs/index.rst

 Welcome to apicore's documentation!
 ===================================

-Set of core libraries usefull for building REST API and Microservices based on Flask.
+Set of core libraries for building REST API and Microservices based on Flask.

 The code is open source, release under MIT and written in Python 3.